e-picas/markdown-extended/docs/MANPAGE.md

     ~$ path/to/markdown-extended -e=body "My **Markdown** string"

+To transform a string read from another command output, run:

+    ~$ echo "My **Markdown** string" | path/to/markdown-extended -e=body

 ## LICENSE

 This software is released under the BSD-3-Clause open source license.
-Please read the License.text file for more information, or see
+Please read the LICENSE file for more information, or see
 <http://opensource.org/licenses/BSD-3-Clause>.

 PHP Markdown Extended -